Khloe Kardashian Not Wearing Maternity Clothes "As Long As Possible"

 Speaking to Ellen DeGeneres, the Revenge Body host, who was wearing a white bodycon dress by Cushnie Et Ochs and a white robe from August Getty, said that she’ll try not to wear maternity clothes “as long as possible.”
 Although she admitted that it was getting harder for her to breathe, she explained that it was because “the baby is on all my organs” and that she easily goes out of breath even from doing simple tasks like walking.

-The discomfort clearly isn’t from the clothes she’s wearing as she appears to frequent curve-hugging outfits even after publicly confirming her pregnancy.
+The discomfort clearly isn’t from the clothes she’s wearing, as she appears to frequent curve-hugging outfits even after publicly confirming her pregnancy.

 For the 2017 Kardashian-Jenner Christmas party, she wore a custom silver fringed jumpsuit by Yousef Al Jasmi, E!
 News reported.
-She paired it with fur coat and silver stilettos.
+She paired it with a fur coat and silver stilettos.
 In this sparkly number, Khloe confidently showed off her bun.

 To ring in the New Year, the mother-to-be looked just as glamorous in the Raine mini dress from House of CB, Hollywood Life wrote.
 The sheer and fitted dress, which comes with a bustier top, highlighted her baby bump and natural curves.
 House of CB’s Raine dress retails for $165.